LorduFreeman/foundry-lordudice/README.md

 Repo for my small Dice So Nice!
 (DsN) dice addon module

 ## About/How to use
-This module can only be used in conjunction with Dice So Nice! (minimum version required 3.1.0) and adds two new systems, one containing custom dice labelling for dark/horror-type games and a second system which simply contains all other custom styles using new fonts.
-The fonts, textures and colorsets of this module are added automatically to the selection menu of DsN.
+This module can only be used in conjunction with **Dice So Nice! (minimum version required 3.1.0)** and adds **two new systems**, one containing custom dice labelling for dark/horror-type games and a second system which simply contains all other custom styles using new fonts.
+The fonts, textures and colorsets of this module are added automatically to the selection menu of DsN and can be used to change other DsN styles as well.
+Try changing the font or texture of one of your core DsN favourites and see what happens!

 I plan to release more themes with future updates of this module.